- 1 Things You Should Consider When Choosing The Right Travel Destination

 Venice and Dubrovnik are the two major ones that come to mind but cities in smaller countries such as Cesky Krumlov in the Czech Republic are struggling with day visitors.
-Maya Bay on the Island of Phi Phi Ley in Thailand that was made famous in the movie “The Beach” has been closed till 2021 due to damage to the environment because of the high numbers of tourist.
+Maya Bay on the Island of Phi Phi Ley in Thailand was made famous in the movie “The Beach” was closed in 2021 due to damage to the environment because of the high numbers of tourists.

 Other destinations such as Santorini in Greece, Machu Picchu in Peru, Cinque Terra in Italy, Barcelona in Spain and in 2019 Mount Everest in Nepal.
 Even the Louvre had to close its doors for several afternoons in 2019 due to too many visitors.

 Can you plan your visits to the shoulder or low seasons?
 The weather may be cooler but the crowds will be thinner and the costs also should be lower.

 Just imagine, 5000 people from cruise ships descending on Dubrovnik’s Old Walled City in the height of summer where you are bumper to bumper trying to walk the walls!
 Or would you like to enjoy the walls to yourself, wrapped up warmly in a jacket in autumn or winter, stopping for a hot chocolate on the way round in one of the many small cafes with stunning views?
 We know what we would like.
 We have experienced the Walls in high season!